aarav736/aarav-repo/README.md

 # aarav-repo
-aarav repo is a repository which tells about Mr. Aarav ahluwa lia
+aarav repo is a repository which tells about Mr. Aarav ahluwalia's repositories.